Specialties

 - General

-- Describe the signs and symptoms associated with varicose veins and their complications (CR3)
+- Describe the symptoms and signs associated with varicose veins and their complications (CR3)

 - Demonstrate examination of varicose veins including distribution, communication with deep veins and complications (CR3)